CoderDojoTC/ai/docs/index.md

 # Teaching AI Concepts to Students 8-18

-A repository for mentors that would like to teach AI to kids 8-18.
+A repository for mentors who would like to teach AI to kids 8-18.
+It contains lesson plans and resources to make understanding AI, Machine Learning and Prediction fun and easy to understand for a wide variety of ages and backgrounds.

 ## Key Concepts
 Here are some key concepts we will be learning in this course.
 Theses